prprbr/prprbr.github.io/_posts/2017-08-06-Deeplearning-CVPR.markdown

 The age of the Generative Adversarial Nets or GANs has begun and the bang is so huge that is bringing all major tech giants to do research and applied development in this area.
 As per current trends, we are due for some more interesting results at NIPS later this year.

 A lot of the problems in vision is now being solved in an end to end approach, which is good in a sense that you are pretty much mapping raw input to desired output and provide your customers with a prepared black box style model but its explainability remains a challenge.

+My PhD advisor always used to point out a common old saying of [blind men trying to figure out an elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant).
+Given the plethora of knowledge and work done in this field, almost everyone including me is just a partially blind person and thus all that I pointed out in this blog was what I perceived as interesting.
+It will and should vary if you take any other attendee into account.
+Hope you enjoyed reading this blog post.
+Do drop by your comments below.